Our World on the Maine Coast

 This is truly an oceanfront campground so if you’re in a site the furthest from the ocean…you’re still only a short stroll to the beach.
 For specific rate information and site types, click here.
 Looking for a printable site map?

-Sit on the Searsport Shores boardwalk to watch the sunrise over the bay.
-Walk the beach towards the West for 20 minutes and explore Moose Point State Park.
-Head towards the East and 20 minutes later you'll be at the Hamilton Wharf in Searsport Village.
+Walk west on the beach towards for 20 minutes and explore Moose Point State Park.
+Head east and in 20 minutes you'll be at the Hamilton Wharf in Searsport eating a lobster roll.

-“The views of rocky coastline, picturesque coves, Sears Island and open ocean are spectacular.”
+“The views of rocky coastline, picturesque coves, Sears Island & open ocean are spectacular.”
+USA Today, Best Campgrounds in America

 Beach: